arei/functionary/README.md

 	inner
 	outer 1 2 3

+## Future Changes

+I'm hoping to add a Curry function soon.
+Just got to think it through.
+Other ideas will creep into my brain too and I will try to add them here.

 ## Testing

 You can, if you want, run test.js in node `node test.js` to verify that fod.js is working.